s2bd/main/all_collections/_posts/2022-06-10-avatars-authors.md

 ---
 layout: post
-title: My favorite VRChat avatars and where to find them
+title: Favorite VRChat avatars and where to find them
 date: 2022-05-19
 categories: [vrchat, friends]
 ---